kbulloch/FoShizzle/README.md

 Clone this repo.

-Then in the project working directory
+Then in the web folder
 ```
 php -S localhost:8000
 ```